 The Mexican crest over the chambers were never applied on the FSK15.

 2. Shortening the barrel and buttstock by 20 mm or 3/4 inches.

 3. Addition of a 30 round drum Magazine

 The thirty (30) round drum magazine was for aircrew use.
-Five (5) magazines came with each gun.
-Each drum would be marked with a small metal tab indicating which magazine it is. i.e. “4-1234” (the 4th drum to the serial number of the gun)
+Five (5) drum magazines came with each gun.
+Each drum would be marked with a small metal tab indicating which magazine it is. i.e., “4-1234” (the 4th drum to the serial number of the gun)

-A lever on the rear of the drum wound a spring that forced the ammunition up into the chamber area.
-Just like the Thompson submachine gun except the Thompson was in the .45 Auto pistol round.
+A lever on the rear of the drum wound a spring that forced the ammunition up to the chamber area.

 The magazine well has the “L” shaped magazine catch for the drum.
 A claw at one end and push button at the other end

 4. Prevention of the charging handle from disconnecting from the return spring